Healthy Homes Assessment Awatoto

 What We Do

-We specialise in a range of solutions to make sure you are completely aware of the state of any property you could be considering buying or selling and also other services.
+We specialise in a range of services to make sure you are fully informed of the condition of any property you might be contemplating buying or selling in addition to other solutions.

-Our systematic method of conducting your house inspection and the latest software technology which includes digital photos in your document, you can actually see any problems that might be discovered.
-With our comprehensive reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to inspecting your property as well as the latest technology in software which includes digital photos in the report, you are able to actually see any problems that might be identified.
+Through our detailed reporting it’s not surprising that we have so many customers who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports